Johnny Keep Walking!: Plot

 Meanwhile, the company is facing a crisis, with major layoffs looming and the elaborate annual gala being prepared to project stability and success.
 As layoffs approach, tensions escalate: temporary staff fear for their livelihoods while execs drop hints of cost-cutting disguised as strategic restructuring and entire floors are laid off.
-Unbeknownst to Jianlin, he unwittingly signs off on the shutdown of his former Standard Component Factory, firing his friends and colleagues as part of the layoffs.
+Unbeknownst to Johnny, he unwittingly signs off on the shutdown of his former Standard Component Factory, firing his friends and colleagues as part of the layoffs.

-At the gala, Jianlin reveals scandals through a performance which reveals many employees, such as Ma Jie, being stuck at the same level without raise or promotion whilst bosses party, temporary staff such as Penny being kept permanently without the benefits of permanent contracts, that Zhuang Zhengzhi paid for the bribe through mixing parts manufactured by Standard Component Factory with cheaper, lower-quality parts and taking the difference in price, as well as a culture of laying people off whenever the company went through difficulties whilst spending millions on the gala.
+Arriving to the gala, Hu hijacks the event and reveals scandals through a musical performance which reveals many employees, such as Ma Jie, being stuck at the same level without raise or promotion whilst bosses party, temporary staff such as Penny being kept permanently without the benefits of permanent contracts, that Zhuang paid for the 300,000 yuan bribe through mixing parts manufactured by Standard Component Factory with cheaper, lower-quality parts and taking the difference in price, as well as a culture of laying people off whenever the company went through difficulties whilst spending millions on the gala.
 The company president commits to investigate the issues, that justice shall be done, and commits to rehiring everyone that should not have lost their jobs.

-In the final sequence, Ma Jie is shown to have been promoted, those involved in the conspiracy are arrested, Jianlin is promoted, the Standard Component Factory is renovated, Pan Yiran is given a full-time contract to which she resigns from the company.
+In the final sequence, Ma Jie is shown to have been promoted, those involved in the conspiracy are arrested, Johnny is promoted, the Standard Component Factory is renovated, Pan Yiran is given a full-time contract to which she resigns from the company.